What is the coronavirus?

 If the doctor or nurse thinks you are infected with the coronavirus, then you must remain in the isolation zone of the reception centre until you have recovered (minimum 7 days).

-Together with a employee of the government or the reception centre you will draw up a list of people with whom you have recently been in contact with.
+Together with a employee of the government or the reception centre you will start contact tracing and draw up a list of people with whom you have recently been in contact with.